 Is your relationship struggling, failing to provide comfort, continually marching through the same unhealthy cycle?
 You are not alone.
-We expect a lot from close relationships.
-The world can be scary, combining resources with others makes the unmanageable manageable.
+We expect a lot from our close relationships.
+The world can be scary, combining resources with others can lighten the load, making the unmanageable manageable.
 Though our evolutionary history, those that learned to work within a group survived; those who failed often suffered and died.
-Imprinted in our DNA is a desire for social connections.
+Imprinted in our DNA is written laws that pushes for social connections.
 When connections are frustrated, we hurt.

-When a relationship struggles, emotions activate, alerting danger and we seek relief.
+When an important relationship struggles, emotions activate, alerting danger and we seek relief.
 The alarm system distributes important but vague information; we know something is wrong but not sure exactly what it is.
 We interpret the cause the best we can, relying on experience.
-Unfortunately, often we misread the information, assign faulty causes, and garble with responding in an unhelpful manner, ignoring the underlying causes.
+Unfortunately, often we misread the information, assign faulty causes, and garble with responding in an appropriate manner, missing the underlying causes.
 We get upset; we blame.
-But the triggered emotions may be due to a variety of causes.
-Most clashes have complex causes involving a variety of underlying factors.
-Seeking relief by blaming a partner for the most salient cause leading to the explosion limits healthy resolutions.
-Singular blame ignores our sensitivities, our contributing behaviors, and at least partial ownership to the health of the relationship.
-When our answer to restore relationship happiness is to “fix the partner,” We condemn the relationship to the repeating drama of finger pointing hysteria; each clash becoming a contest to prove the other more at fault.
+But triggered emotions often are caused by a variety of causes.
+Most couple clashes have complex causes, involving a variety of factors.
+But we simplify and blame the partner, seeking relief by pointing to the most salient cause that preceded the dispute.
+Assigning a single cause ignores the contribution of our sensitivities, our contributing behaviors, and responsibility for the health of the relationship.
+When our path to restore happiness to the relationship is to “fix the partner,” We condemn the relationship to the continued drama of finger pointing hysteria; each clash a contest to prove that the other is more at fault.
 This never works.

 Intimacy: An emotional and physical closeness with another person built around openness and trust.
 Intimacy provides the psychological need for acceptance, attachment and affection, allowing safe expression of emotion.

 "If my partner would just change ______ then everything would be okay, and we would be happy."

-Blame, manipulation, hoping a partner will change seldom solves relationship woes.
-Instead, the misdirection incites more distress.
+Blame, manipulation, and hoping a partner will change seldom solves the relationship woes.
+Instead, the misdirection of attention incites more distress.
 The sharp criticism (and underlying assumption of fault) grates on already sore feelings, increasing insecurity, demanding defensiveness, and destroying closeness.
-Under the context of a flawed partner future interactions suffer; a negative sentiment clouds the issues, behaviors and words never feel good enough, slight annoyances become unsolvable issues, the dirty dishes a symbol of deep selfishness, tiredness a sign of indifference.
-Once we shift our subjective interpretations to point and a partner’s character flaws—the blame perspective, we interpret new situations through victim’s eyes; instead of working with a partner, we take the charge to mold our partner.
+Under the context of a flawed partner future interactions suffer; a negative sentiment clouds the issues, with behaviors and words given a negative interpretation.
+The slight annoyances become unsolvable issues, the dirty dishes a symbol of deep selfishness, tiredness a sign of indifference.
+Once we shift our subjective interpretations to point and a partner’s character flaws—the blame perspective—we interpret new situations through this filter (I am a victim); instead of working with a partner, we take the charge to mold our partner.
 Oddly enough, narcissist gladly welcome this approach, with all attention focused on them, they can deflect the work, demand your attention, and accuse the world for their flaws.

-As the victim, we interpret our partner's insensitivities as demeaning.
+As the labeled victim, we interpret our partner's insensitivities as demeaning.
 The victim attitude releases responsibility to examine ourselves.
 Instead of personal action (where we have control), we focus on the partner (where we have no control).
-Manipulation becomes the game, and hurtful separation the result.
+Manipulation becomes the game, and hurtful separation the outcome.

 "The sharp criticism (and underlying assumption of fault) grates on already sore feelings, increasing insecurity, demanding defensiveness, and destroying closeness."

-Some partners may be awful.
+Admittedly, some partners are awful.
 They may be rotten, self-absorbed and certifiably narcissistic.
-We can’t fix them either.
+We can’t fix these mixed-up nightmares either.
 But most struggling relationships are typically not a mismatch between a loving person and a miserable brut but a gentle drift from good to bad caused by simple neglect where the relationship lacked sufficient attention to the positives.
 We usually aren’t the inevitable victim of a terrible person.
-For most, a better course is to focus on personal change, working on our imperfections, identifying our role in the downward escalating disagreements, and soothing our own discomforts.
-These changes are essential to enjoying a satisfying, healthy and happy relationship.
-Clinging to the comforting belief that we are terrific and our partner is a dud, casts intimacy forever beyond our grasp.
+For most, the best course of action is to focus on areas of personal responsibility, working on our imperfections, identifying our role in the escalating disagreements, and practicing self-soothing techniques.
+These changes are essential for a satisfying, healthy and happy relationship.
+Clinging to the perverted belief that we are terrific and our partner a dud, creates a war—not intimacy.

-The strength of the relationship depends on the quality of the interactions.
-Disagreements will occur but can be successfully navigated with dignity.
+The strength of any relationship depends on the quality of interactions.
+The disagreements that occur must be successfully navigated with dignity.
 Disagreements handled with respect can be a positive experience, solidifying the relationship, even when the problem isn’t resolved.
 May problems linger, stemming from differences neither partner is prepared to abandon.
 Resolution isn’t necessary for healthy relationships.
-Strong relationships rely more on respectful communication than problem resolution.
-When a personal history of neurotic connections demanded unified intentions, relationship differences alert danger.
+Strong relationships rely on respectful communication more than problem resolution.
+When we suffer from a neurotic demand of unified intentions, any variance signals danger.
 A friend, raised by a single mom, confided that her mom would ignore her for weeks after a disagreement.
-These experiences etch deep emotional wounds into our souls.
-Differences, instead of normal occurrences to skillfully navigate, become dangerous junctions proceeding painful abandonment.
+These experiences etch emotional wounds in her soul.
+Differences, instead of normal occurrences to skillfully navigate, become dangerous junctions predicting a lengthy and painful abandonment.

 Dependence is neither healthy nor unhealthy; it can be either.
 Sometimes dependency is an unconscious agreement supporting individual stagnation.
 "I will nag about your weaknesses, you can nag about mine, but neither of us will change."
-The security derived from the relationship doesn’t come from a strengthening bond of healthy interactions but from two individuals incapable of surviving on their own; so, they remain in the relationship.
-The unspoken stagnation agreement creates dependency but limits intimacy.
-Instead of embracing differences and creating a secure base for growth, the relationship demands weakening of the individual to create greater dependency; it’s not satisfaction that keep these relationships alive but lack of other options.
-Our deteriorating self eliminates attractive alternative others.
+The security derived from the relationship doesn’t come from a strengthening bond of healthy interactions but from two individuals who are incapable of surviving on their own; so, they remain together, holding each other down.
+This unconscious agreement creates dependency but limits intimacy.
+Instead of embracing differences and creating a base for growth, the relationship demands weakening of the individual to create greater dependency on the partner; it’s not satisfaction that keep these relationships alive but lack of other options.
+Our deteriorating self-image eliminates opportunities for attractive alternative others.
 We stay because we can’t leave.

 Opening our heart in these oppressive and limiting relationships becomes dangerous.
 Self-disclosures are used as weapons.
-Digging jabs continually remind of inadequacy, drawing attention to the lack of attractive qualities, confidence is battered, and we resign to the conclusion we couldn’t exist outside the relationship.
-These painful manipulations create unhealthy dependency; with the belief we have no other options, the relationship is ripe for more destructive behaviors.
-I wince when I hear a love song declare, “no one can love you like me.”
-I hear the underlying assault on the partner’s confidence, and subtly reminding the partner they can’t leave.
+Digging jabs continually remind of inadequacy, drawing attention to the lack of attractive qualities, confidence is battered, and we resign to the conclusion we couldn’t exist outside the current relationship.
+These painful manipulations create unhealthy dependency; with the belief we have no other options, the relationship is ripe for more destructive controls.
+I wince every time I hear a love song declare, “No one can love you like me.”
+This screams an underlying ugly message, assaulting a partner’s confidence, and subtly reminding the partner they can’t leave.
 I love my wife dearly.
 She is lovable.
 As such, I understand that many others could, given the opportunity, also love her dearly.
 I don’t manage her loyalty by demeaning her confidence; but work diligently to strengthen the bonds through attentive respect—for her and the relationship.

-We must mindfully watch for destructive patterns, notice instances of blaming, nagging a partner for weaknesses while ignoring personal responsibilities.
-We must stand as Sentry at the post, guarding against the insidious enemies that creep into our marriages and relationships.
-We must continuously invite positive interactions, expressions of love, trust, and caring.
+We must mindfully watch for destructive patterns, notice instances of blaming and nagging while ignoring personal responsibilities.
+We must stand as a sentry at the post, guarding against the insidious enemies that creep into marriages and relationships.
+We must continuously create positive interactions, expressions of love, trust, and caring.
 These are the elements that strengthen.

 Positive change is difficult, requiring slipping from the habitual and mindless actions of the past.
-Positive change is scary openness invites vulnerability to our partner’s reaction.
-By escaping the norm, two things may occur: the relationship will grow or the weakness of the bond will be exposed.
-Some people are unwilling partners, fearing openness and vulnerability.
+Positive change is scary, inviting new vulnerability.
+By altering normal path of action, two things may occur: the relationship will grow or be exposed.
+Some people are unwilling partners, fearing openness and the vulnerability of change.
 They don’t want trust, support and companionship.
-These people prefer security through degradation and control.
-Smartly and safely plan your escape with professional help.
-We can enjoy the blessings of intimacy but not without some risk.
-Choose wisely.
+These people prefer security from degradation and control.
+We can enjoy the blessings of intimacy only when willing to allow some risk.